NYPL/dp-python/lessons/rewrite_ftsh/overall.md

 3. validate the transfer
 4. report stats

+The source code is in the program's [Github repository](https://github.com/NYPL/digarch_scripts/blob/main/Mac/ft.sh)

 One way to convert the bash script into Python would be to translate each line of code.
 For example, the following code asks for the path to the digital carrier and stores that input to a variable named MediaID.